switchupcb/copygen/CONTRIBUTING.md

 ## Domain

 The domain of Copygen lies in field manipulation.
 The program uses provided types to determine the fields we must assign.
-In this context, a `Type` refers to _the types used in a function (as parameters or results)_ rather than a type used to define variables.
+In the context of this domain, a `Type` refers to _the types used in a function (as parameters or results) [e.g., `func example(x TypeX) y TypeY`]_, and not a type used to define variables (e.g., `type example string`).

 ## Project Structure